 Tracey Scoffield, BA

 Tracey Scoffield was educated at the Godolphin and Latymer Girls’ School and then Lady Margaret Hall, Oxford, where she read English Language and Literature.
 Her career has been spent in television and film drama, first as a researcher, then script editor at the BBC and finally as Executive Producer for BBC Films.
 She also worked at Faber and Faber Publishers for eight years as an editor on the film books and plays list.
 During this time she also served as Chairman of the Board of the Bush Theatre.
-Since leaving the BBC six years ago to set up an independent production company, she has worked as a Producer on various dramas for HBO and the BBC.
-Tracey lives in Hammersmith, where she has lived for 18 years, with her twin sons.
+Since leaving the BBC to set up an independent production company, Tracey has produced a number of films and drama series for HBO, the BBC and ITV.
+She has lived in Hammersmith with her twin sons for 23 years.

 Jim Smith has been a Governor of Latymer Upper School since 2009.
-He was a pupil at Latymer from 1966 to 1972, and like many of his fellow governors he was supported by a local education authority scholarship when Latymer was a direct grant school.
+He was a pupil at Latymer from 1966 to 1972, supported by a local education authority scholarship.
 He then read Natural Sciences at Christ’s College Cambridge, followed by a PhD at the Middlesex Hospital Medical School.
-After postdoctoral research at Harvard Medical School and in London he became the John Humphrey Plummer Professor of Developmental Biology at the University of Cambridge and Director of the Wellcome Trust/Cancer Research UK Gurdon Institute.
-In 2009 he was appointed Director of the Medical Research Council’s National Institute for Medical Research and a member of the Executive Group of the Francis Crick Institute.
+After postdoctoral research at Harvard Medical School and in London he became a group leader at the Medical Research Council’s National Institute for Medical Research (NIMR).
+He became Professor of Developmental Biology and Director of the Wellcome Trust/Cancer Research UK Gurdon Institute in Cambridge in 2000, and in 2009 he was appointed Director of NIMR and a member of the Executive Group of the Francis Crick Institute.
+He is now Director of Science at the Wellcome Trust and a group leader at the Crick.
 He was elected a Fellow of the Royal Society in 1993 and of the Academy of Medical Sciences in 1998, and in 2009 he became an honorary Fellow of Christ’s College Cambridge.
-He chairs the Education Committee.
+He was knighted in 2017 for services to medical research and science education.
+He co-chairs the Education and Pastoral Committee.

 Charlie Wijeratna, BA

-Charlie Wijeratna attended Latymer between 1977 and 1986 during which time he represented the school at cricket, rugby, football and athletics.
-He went on to read modern history at Worcester College, Oxford University where he represented University first teams at rugby union, rugby league and athletics.
+Charlie Wijeratna attended Latymer between 1977 and 1986.
+He went on to read modern history at Worcester College, Oxford University where he represented the University at rugby union, rugby league and athletics.

 Charlie started his career in sports TV production with Sky Sports, making cricket, football and tennis programmes, before working in the city as a lawyer with Clifford Chance and as an investment banker with Dresdner Kleinwort Benson.
 His career in the business of sport began in 2003 when he was one of the first members of London’s bid team for the 2012 Olympic Games and he remained on the Olympic and Paralympic project as a director of the organizing committee for the Games.
-In 2010 he became Commercial Director of Tottenham Hotspur FC before moving to Aston Villa as Chief Commercial Officer.
+In 2010 he became Commercial Director of Tottenham Hotspur FC before fulfilling the same role at the European Games and then at Aston Villa.
+He is currently working as an independent consultant to sports rights holders.
 He has been supporting the school’s fundraising initiatives as a member of the Development Committee since 2011 and was elected a Governor in 2015 and is a member of the Finance & General Purposes Committee.

 CLERK TO THE GOVERNORS: LUCINDA EVANS